pilcrowonpaper/copenhagen/random-values.md

 1 / ( 8 - LOG2(100) ) ≈ 1 / (8-6.4) ≈ 0.6
 ```

-Using floating point numbers can introduce bias as well.
+Multiplying the maximum with a random floating point number can introduce bias as well.
 In this example, `RANDOM_FLOAT` is within [0, 1) so the output will be [0, 5).

 ```
 FLOOR( RANDOM_FLOAT * 5 )